jamiehshare/peaks-pits-bookdown/docs/06-finetune-setfit.md

 Before training the SetFit model on our data we need to do some cleaning/wrangling on our fine-tuning datasets.
 Namely, we need to mask mentions of brand/product entities to avoid introducing bias- for example if a particular brand is predominantly mentioned in peak contexts in the training data, the model might learn to associate peak moments with that brand rather than learning the peak-language expressed in the text.

-To do this, we use the a model based on Facebook's RoBERTa model, `xlm-roberta-large-finetuned-conll03-english`, to perform NER recognition, and then mask the ORG and MISC entities using a `rivendell` function `rivendell::ner_brand_product()` in R.
+To do this, we use the a model based on Facebook's RoBERTa model, `xlm-roberta-large-finetuned-conll03-english`, to perform NER recognition, and then mask the ORG and MISC entities using a `rivendell` function `ner_brand_product()` in R.

 ```
 !pip install datasets